shmitzas/rampage-plugins-Cookies/README.md

 - Use the `dotnet publish -c Release` command to build and package your plugin.
 - Distribute the generated zip file or the contents of the `build/publish` directory.

+## Database Connection Key

+The database connection is using the key `cookies`.
+It supports only MySQL, MariaDB and PostgreSQL.

 ## API Reference

 The Cookies plugin provides two main APIs for managing persistent variables: